The Meaning of "Psallo" in the New Testament

 When one wishes to know the definition of a word from times past, he must inquire as to how the word was used at any particular time in history.
 For example, when one reads the word “prevent” in the King James Version (cf. 1 Thessalonians 4:15), he must understand that this word does not mean the same thing it did when this version was first produced in 1611.
 Then, it meant “to go before; to precede.”
 Today, it means “to keep from happening; to impede.”
 The word “idiot” was used in the seventeenth century in reference to one “in a private station, as distinguished from one holding public office.”
 Today, it is used to speak of “an unlearned, or ignorant person.”
 Just as these English words once had meanings that now are entirely obsolete, the Greek word psallo once meant “to pluck or strike the chords of a musical instrument.”
 But, before the beginning of the New Testament period, it had lost this meaning.
 In his well-researched book, Instrumental Music in the Worship, M.C.
 Kurfees noted that the word psallo never is used in the New Testament or in contemporaneous literature to mean anything other than to sing (1999, p.
 45).
 The other meanings had entirely disappeared by the time the New Testament was written.

-The fact is, however, even if this word had retained all of its original meanings (and the evidence shows that it clearly had not), the letters Paul penned to the Christians in Ephesus and Colossae specifically name the “plucked” instrument—the heart.
-Thus, a harp, piano, banjo, or any other kind of musical instrument is no more an integral part of psallo than the plucking of chicken feathers.
-The deceptive and misleading argument which suggests that in the New Testament psallo means “to strike the cords on a musical instrument” is false.
-It can be refuted simply by taking an honest look at all of the evidence available.
+The fact is, however, even if this word had retained all of its original meanings (and the evidence shows that it had not), the letters Paul penned to the Christians in Ephesus and Colossae specifically name the “plucked” instrument—the heart.
+Thus, a harp, piano, banjo, or any other kind of musical instrument is not an integral part of psallo.

 Danker, Frederick William (2000), A Greek-English Lexicon of the New Testament and other Early Christian Literature (Chicago, IL: University of Chicago Press).